This article was originally published on May 4, 2016, but is still relevant today.

 So let’s take a look at what the chart looks like when we make it logarithmic to take into account the compounding.

-From a logarithmic perspective, it doesn’t look so crazy.
-In fact, it looks as if the market may be undervalued today.
+It doesn’t look so crazy from a logarithmic perspective.
+In fact, it seems as if the market may be undervalued today.
 Fitted with the trend line, we can see the recessions of the 70’s and early 80’s, the dot-com bubble of the late 90’s, and the financial meltdown around 2008.
-Based on this trend line, we have not yet fully recovered from the last financial meltdown.
+Based on this trend line, we have not yet fully recovered from the last economic collapse.

-In theory, the markets should always revert back to the mean.
+In theory, the markets should always revert to the mean.
 Whenever the market strays too far from the trend line, it should correct itself and snap back.
-So in theory, there is an economic boom on the way.
+So in theory, there is an economic boom on the way [note: remember this article was from May 2016.
+The markets have been booming since then].

 Of course, nobody can predict the future, and everything depends on the perspective in which you look at it.
 What if the assumption that the market was behaving normally for most of the past 40 years is incorrect?

 The graph above shows a more pessimistic view of the U.S. economy.
 This graph assumes that the slow growth of the late 70’s and early 80’s was the norm, and the market actually corrected itself back to normal in early 2009.
 According to this theory, the unprecedented growth during the so-called “tech boom” is over, and we’re heading back to business as usual in the United States.
-If this view makes more sense to you, then brace yourself for a big 50% stock market drop sometime in the near future.
+If this view makes more sense to you, then brace yourself for a significant 50% stock market drop sometime soon.

 So yes, the S&P 500 will keep going up, until it doesn’t.
 Nothing lasts forever.
 It is smart for us to invest in the S&P 500, but it is also prudent to keep in the back of your mind the possibility that it stops going up as expected.